peterrcook/organograms/README.md

 `image-generation` is where the static gallery images are created.

-`wrangling` is where the [data](https://www.instituteforgovernment.org.uk/blog/hacking-organograms-unlocking-government-data) is cleaned and filtered.
+`wrangling` is where the [data](https://www.instituteforgovernment.org.uk/sites/default/files/Departmental_organograms_gov.uk_data.gov_.uk_4_7_2017.xlsx) (from [here](https://www.instituteforgovernment.org.uk/blog/hacking-organograms-unlocking-government-data)) is cleaned and filtered.
 I've tried to keep this to a minimum but have had to make a few assumptions.